 The Steinbeis Beratungszentren GmbH and the Steinbeis Forschungs- und Innovationszentren GmbH, both founded in 2005, consolidate the expertise in consulting and coaching as well as market and transfer-oriented research and development.
 In addition to its Steinbeis transfer centers and transfer institutes, Steinbeis starts to establish Steinbeis research and innovation centers as well as Steinbeis consulting centers.

-More than 30 years had passed since the Steinbeis-Stiftungs' reorganisation in 1983.
-What began as five Technical Consulting Services at universities of applied sciences in Baden-Württemberg, had by 2017 grown into a Transfer Network of around 1,000 enterprises.
-This network encompassed approx. 6,000 people with a commitment and passion for targeted transfer.
+Over 40 years have passed since the reorganization of the Steinbeis Foundation in 1983 as a start-up with the business idea of a platform for business start-ups.
+What began as five Technical Consulting Services at universities of applied sciences in Baden-Württemberg, had by 2021 grown into a Transfer Network of more than 1,100 enterprises.
+This network encompassed approximately 5,200 people with a commitment and passion for targeted transfer.